dotnet/docs-maui/docs/xaml/xamlc.md

 [assembly: XamlCompilation(XamlCompilationOptions.Compile)]
 ```

-In this example, XAML compilation is enabled for all of the XAML contained within the assembly, with XAML errors being reported at compile-time rather than run-time.
+In this example, XAML compilation is enabled for all of the XAML contained within the assembly, with XAML errors being reported at compile-time rather than runtime.

 > [!TIP]
 > While the `XamlCompilationAttribute` can be placed anywhere, a good place to put it is in **AssemblyInfo.cs**.